 Having obtained enough oocytes of a suitable size for maturing, ovulation is triggered and intravaginal ultrasound-guided follicular puncture and aspiration are programmed.
 This minor procedure is performed in the operating theatre under mild sedation to ensure that the patient does not experience any discomfort.

 Embryos are cultured in the laboratory under constant supervision, controlling multiple parameters, therefore the success of in vitro fertilisation is largely dependent on the quality of the laboratory.
-IVF-Spain is equipped with technology that monitors embryos to provide constant information about cell division.
+IVF-Life is equipped with technology that monitors embryos to provide constant information about cell division.
 This information is of vital importance when selecting the best embryo with the most best potential for implantation.
 All embryos are monitored in incubators, which provide optimal conditions for development until the moment of transfer.

 The clinic stays in constant contact with patients, keeping them informed of the evolution of their embryos, and all the steps that make up the treatment.